wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The [Gene ontology](http://geneontology.org/) (GO) is a knowledgebase for the function of genes and gene products (e.g. proteins).
 It is organised into three different domains covering various aspects:

-- Molecular Function: Molecular-level functions performed by gene products (e.g. proteins), such as "catalysis" or "transport".
-Most molecular functions can ben performed by individual gene products, but some functions are performed by complexes consisting of multiple (possible differing) gene products.
-GO molecular functions are often include the word “activity” (an _amylase_ enzyme would have the GO molecular function _amylase activity_).
+- Molecular Function: molecular-level functions performed by gene products (e.g. proteins), such as 'catalysis' or 'transport'.
+Most molecular functions can be performed by individual gene products, but some functions are performed by complexes consisting of multiple (possibly differing) gene products.
+GO molecular functions often include the word “activity” (an _amylase_ enzyme would have the GO molecular function _amylase activity_).
-- Cellular Component: The cellular structures (or location relative to them) in which a gene product performs its function.
+- Cellular Component: the cellular structures (or location relative to them) in which a gene product performs its function.
 Can be cellular compartments (e.g., [mitochondrion](http://amigo.geneontology.org/amigo/term/GO:0005739)) or macromolecular complexes of which they are part (e.g., the [ribosome](http://amigo.geneontology.org/amigo/term/GO:0005840)).
-- Biological Process: The larger biological programs composed of multiple molecular activities, for example [DNA repair](http://amigo.geneontology.org/amigo/term/GO:0006281) or [signal transduction](http://amigo.geneontology.org/amigo/term/GO:0007165).
+- Biological Process: the larger biological programs composed of multiple molecular activities, for example [DNA repair](http://amigo.geneontology.org/amigo/term/GO:0006281) or [signal transduction](http://amigo.geneontology.org/amigo/term/GO:0007165).

 :::{admonition} Note 9: Molecular pathway?
 :class: note